 Man arrested on suspicion of manslaughter over Emiliano Sala death

-Detectives investigating the death of Cardiff player Emiliano Sala have arrested a man on suspicion of manslaughter by an unlawful act.
+Detectives investigating the death of footballer Emiliano Sala have arrested a man on suspicion of manslaughter by an unlawful act.

-Argentinian striker Sala, 28, had just signed for Cardiff from Nantes when a plane carrying him crashed into the English Channel north of Guernsey on January 21.
+Sala, 28, had just signed for Cardiff City when a plane carrying him crashed into the English Channel north of Guernsey on January 21.

 His body was brought to Portland Port in Dorset on February 7, with police investigating the circumstances of his death.

-Detective Inspector Simon Huxter, of Dorset Police, said on Wednesday: “We have carried out a wide-ranging investigation into the circumstances of the death of Mr Sala and continue to work with partner agencies including the Civil Aviation Authority.
+Detective Inspector Simon Huxter, of Dorset Police, said: “We have carried out a wide-ranging investigation into the circumstances of the death of Mr Sala and continue to work with partner agencies including the Civil Aviation Authority.

 “He is assisting with our inquiries and has been released from custody under investigation.”

-The body of Ibbotson, 59, from Crowle, Lincolnshire, who was flying the plane from Nantes to Cardiff, has not yet been located.
+The body of Mr Ibbotson, 59, from Crowle, Lincolnshire, who was flying the plane from Nantes in France to Cardiff on January 21, has not yet been located.

 Det Insp Huxter added: “This matter therefore is still subject to a live investigation and I would ask the media and members of the public to refrain from speculation, as this could cause additional distress to the families involved as well as potentially hinder the investigation.